mappu/miqt/README.md

 The `QString`, `QList<T>`, and `QVector<T>` types are projected as plain Go `string` and `[]T`.
 Therefore, you can't call any of QString/QList/QVector's helper methods, you must use some Go equivalent method instead.

+- Go strings are internally converted to QString using `QString::fromUtf8`.
+Therefore, the Go string must be UTF-8 to avoid [mojibake](https://en.wikipedia.org/wiki/Mojibake).
+If the Go string contains binary data, the conversion would corrupt such bytes into U+FFFD (�).
+On return to Go space, this becomes `\xEF\xBF\xBD`.

 Where Qt returns a C++ object by value (e.g. `QSize`), the binding may have moved it to the heap, and in Go this may be represented as a pointer type.
 In such cases, a Go finalizer is added to automatically delete the heap object.
 This means code using MIQT can look basically similar to the Qt C++ equivalent code.

 The `connect(sourceObject, sourceSignal, targetObject, targetSlot)` is projected as `targetObject.onSourceSignal(func()...)`.